 Their first try came from a powerful scrum with Andrew Hussell touching down at the base of the posts and minutes later Paul Pritchard finished off a driving maul to give Instonians a 20 – 3 lead at the break.

-Hussell and Pritchard scored again at the start of the second half with McClean converting one to stretch their lead to 32 – 3 which stretched to 37 – 3 when Hussell went over for his third.
+Hussell and Pritchard scored again at the start of the second half with Mclean converting one to stretch their lead to 32 – 3 which stretched to 37 – 3 when Hussell went over for his third.

-However a lack of disciple saw CI pull it back to 37 – 20 in a sort period of time with three tries of their own, one converted, and they had a sniff of a chance with Instonians down to fourteen for the bulk of the final quarter.
+However a lack of disciple saw CI pull it back to 37 – 20 in a short period of time with three tries of their own, one converted, and they had a sniff of a chance with Instonians down to fourteen for the bulk of the final quarter.

 Instonians picked up a penalty before CI crossed for their fourth to take the score to 40 – 27 with five minutes left but it was Inst who had the final say with Adam McCarthy scoring with the final play of the game.